Sorry for the clickbait. It wasn’t exactly “50 first dates” but it was a dating experiment! Let me explain.

 Why Did I Start This Dating Experiment?

 So, yes, that worked out to roughly 1 date per week, on top of working both full-time and part-time, about 60 – 70 hours a week.
-I was armed with my Erin Condren Planner, a pack of pink heart stickers, and my smartphone full of online dating apps.
+I was armed with my Erin Condren Planner (to help me keep track of them all), a pack of pink heart stickers, and my smartphone full of online dating apps.

 The Ground Rules